 family = poisson(),

-refresh = 0) # to silence some printing
+quiet = TRUE) # to silence printing

 #> 3 NA values identified in the outcome variable